not-elm/bevy-input-sequence/README.md

 # bevy-input-sequence

-This crate recognizes input sequences.
+This crate recognizes input sequences from keyboard and gamepad.

 # Use Cases